sguox002/leetcode/leetcode-all.md

 ### dp dealing with array partitions
 generally dealing with subsequence or subarray and divide into k groups to get max/min scores.

+<<-813	Largest Sum of Averages    		50.6%	Medium
+partition the array into at most K groups. the score is sum of group average. return the max score.
+dp: element either append to previous or start a new group ->>

 <<-918	Maximum Sum Circular Subarray    		34.0%	Medium
 find subarray max sum.